 You should look for an effective design solution, but always keep the issue of usability in mind.
 It is impossible to separate design from usability, as the design provides that first visual impression that motivates users to continue exploring the product or close the web page or uninstall the application.

 Thus, your design solution should be as balanced as possible by following the best practices in your industry, and it should be in line with modern trends while making your solution user-friendly from the first impression to the target action.
 Sometimes there is no need to come up with design elements from scratch.
-You can use already-created pieces and use a semi-custom approach to cut costs.
+You can use already-created pieces and use a semi-custom approach to cut development cost.

 The technical implementation of your solution is just a small piece of the puzzle.
 Adherence to sound principles, budget management, flexibility, and coming up with the right approach to communication between the customer and the vendor are the remaining critical components of the development process.